jonathanatuscpsu/forecasting-risk/index.md

  - **Discussions**  – The first 14 classes will have in-class labs/discussions.
 Write-ups from these discussions/labs are to be submitted on Canvas by 11:59pm on the   Sunday after class.
 If you cannot make the class, these will be posted and submission will be allowed.

  - **Project**  – The project is a core component of this course.
 Students will pick a topic and dataset of their choosing to analyze and forecast with the methods taught in this course (and ideally some additional methods).
-These topics will be submitted in March and the analyses will be presented during week 15.
+These topics will be submitted during week 6 and the analyses will be presented during week 15.
 In lieu of a final exam, students will submit a reproducible markdown/notebook.